Phone: +49 521 106 5036

 I was a coorganizer of the 16th NWDR Workshop which was held in Bielefeld on July 06, 2012.

-Together with colleagues from Bielefeld I have organized a Summer School on Polynomial Representations of the General Linear Group which was held in August 2011 in Bad Driburg.
+Together with colleagues from Bielefeld I have organized a Summer School on Polynomial Representations of the General Linear Group and a Summer School on Koszul duality which were held in Bad Driburg in August 2011 and August 2015.

 A selection of links that you might find interesting.